In May 2010 we wrote about how the great recession had caused couples to put their divorces on hold due…

 How To Repair Your Finances After Divorce

 Think dating again is hard after being “off the market” for a significant amount of time?
 It’s nothing compared to trying to repair your finances and restart your career after years as a stay-at-home parent.
 Divorce not only wreaks havoc on you physically and emotionally, it can also wreak havoc on you financially.
 This is especially true for spouses who stayed at home and gave up their careers to raise children.
 In addition to restarting careers, other financial challenges that people face post-divorce include obtaining financial stability, repairing credit, adjusting lifestyles, and setting budgets.

 Not only do these spouses need time to prepare professionally (e.g. by drafting resumes, applying for positions, etc.) they also usually need time to prepare mentally for the challenge.
-After ten, twenty or even thirty years out of the job market, most of these spouse are in denial about their need to restart a career and obtain employment.
+After ten, twenty or even thirty years out of the job market, most of these spouses are in denial about their need to restart a career and obtain employment.

 For stay-at-home spouses – whose focus is primarily on what happens in and around the home – separation and divorce upend their lives much more drastically than for those who have careers outside the home.
 Because of this, stay-at-home spouses will often remain in denial for as long as possible.
-They want to believe that everything will be okay.
-Or, they may think they can jump right back into a career they abandoned long ago.
+They want to believe that everything will be okay, or, they may think they can jump right back into a career they abandoned long ago.

 Think of something you can do now.
 Perhaps go back to school while the divorce is pending and you are receiving support.
 Or, consider taking an entry-level position you might have once considered beneath you.
 Support may end when the divorce ends – so don’t squander the opportunity.

-Becoming financially literate is another thing that many of those going through a divorce need to consider.
+Financial literacy is another thing that many of those going through a divorce need to consider.
 Frequently, one of the spouses has voluntarily remained financially ignorant, usually because of lack of interest in finance.
 “I know of a divorcing 40-year old woman who hasn’t the first idea how to calculate her income and expenses to create a budget because it’s always been handled by her parents and husband.
 She calls her soon-to-be-ex-husband in a panic almost every day because she has no idea how to make sense of simple financial matters.” says Honoree Corder, executive coach and author of “The Successful Single Mom”.
 In our practice, we frequently represent spouses who have no clue about their finances or assets.
 This makes it extremely difficult to repair for spouses to repair their finances.
 It doesn’t have to be this way.

 First, get an idea of how finances work.
 Maybe take a course at a community college.
-Or, even easier, buy a book like Personal Finance for Dummies – a great easy-to-read book that will give you all the background you need to manage your personal finances.
+Even easier, buy a book like Personal Finance for Dummies – a great easy-to-read book that will give you all the background you need to manage your personal finances.
 Then, pay attention to all of the financial information that will be considered and discussed during your divorce process.
 It will give you a good idea of how things worked in the past and what you can expect in the future.
 This will help you with budgeting in the future (see below).

 Repairing credit is also usually on most people’s agenda post-divorce.
 Divorce involves many large and unexpected expenses, from having to establishing a new household…to selling existing property…to paying legal expenses.
-At this same time you will be attempting to adjust your lifestyle to live on a severely reduced income.
+At the same time you may be attempting to adjust your lifestyle to live on a severely reduced income.
 Usually, cash flow becomes a serious issue before those adjustments are possible.
 Actions taken by your spouse during separation may also ruin your credit.
 For example, if he or she fails to pay the mortgage on your house or another joint obligation.
 By the time it is all over, many people have defaulted on credit cards, mortgages, and other bills.